FastExport STRUCTURE :

 Maximum 15 jobs are supported.

-if BTEQ terminates abnormally, all of your rows FastExport terminates abnormally, all the selected continue rows are in worktables and it ca (which are in SPOOL) are discarded. sending them where it left off.
+abnormally, all the selected continue rows are in worktables and it ca (which

-FastExport will work with less data, BTEQ is Much Faster than Fastexport.
+work with less data, BTEQ is Much

-but the speed may not be much faster than BTEQ.
-BTEQ does not have this load limitation.
+not be much faster than BTEQ.
+BTEQ

 How FastExport Works